 One delicious Easter dish is the fragrant and creamy lamb soup fused with tarragon, cooked with colourful vegetables and served with a twist of lemon.
-Best prepared with cuts that marbled with fatty tissue, which dissolves in the longer cooking resulting in a truly melt in the mouth delicious flavoursome meat.
+Best prepared with cuts that marbled with fatty tissue to have that tender slow cooked melt in the mouth delicious flavoursome meat.

-- 400 gram of lamb neck fillet, or other stewing parts, like shoulder, cut up into small bitesize cubes
+- 400 grams [~1lb] of lamb neck fillet, or other stewing parts, like shoulder, cut up into small bitesize cubes

 - 1 medium onion

 - 2 medium carrots

 - 1 medium potato diced

 - 1/2 cup of peas fresh or frozen

 - 3-4 few spring of fresh tarragon, leaves removed from stem and chopped – or 1 level spoonful of dried tarragon

 - 2 l of water

 - 2 dried bay leaves